mngugi/Walk_Throughs/README.md

 Can you help me figure out the name of that lake?

 Simply enter the name of the lake as the flag.
 It does not need to be in the MetaCTF{} format.

+---

+### Problem 26 Dimensions

+> The supercomputing center just put out a program that checks physics theories for correctness.
+Can you figure out the answer to the universe and everything?
+> Perhaps it's not as smart as they claim it is, and it has the answer hardcoded?

 ### Solution
 **by MetaCTF**